Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-The AMEX Membership Rewards program has 19 direct airline and hotel partners.
+The AMEX Membership Rewards points program has many direct airline and hotel partners.
 Plus, you’ll get access to other indirect partners as well!
 You can use AMEX points to book award flights on every airline that flies from the US to Hawaii!

 We’ll show you the best ways to use American Express Membership Rewards Points for flights to Hawaii!